 Put your filing system in order.
 Keeping all of your income and expense paperwork organized throughout the year will, quite obviously, make your life easier as you get ready to prepare for tax time.
 If your system needs a makeover, ask practice mangers at other offices what methods and tools they use to keep everything in order.
 Staying more organized may be as simple as highlighting dates on documents before your file them, using color-coded folders, or purchasing an additional file cabinet for storage.

 Upgrade accounting software.
 Have you been limping along with an old version of QuickBooks® or another software program for a few years too many at this point?
 Go ahead and invest in the tools you need to make your job easier.
 You’ll be glad you did, and the cost of the upgrade is tax-deductible.

 Enter data as it becomes available.
 If you’re anxiously eying a big stack of bank deposit records and receipts that need to be entered into your system (although this is less of an issue than is used to be since accounting software has become more efficient), this may be an indicator that you need to develop a routine of inputting data in a more timely manner.

 Make an appointment with your accountant.
 CPAs and other tax professionals often disappear for vacation in late April, but as soon as it’s reasonably possible, schedule an appointment with your accountant to see what advice he or she has about making the process easier for next year.
-Choose a date now for when you’ll commit to having records to your accountant in early 2013 for 2012 tax preparation.
+Choose a date now for when you’ll commit to having records to your accountant in early in the new year for tax preparation.

 Tax time may never be pleasant, but by staying organized throughout the year, you can create a situation in which you’re not scrambling around at the last minute to meet filing deadlines.